viercc/functor-monad/functor-monad/README.md

   They are endofunctors on the category of type constructors of kind `k -> Type` and polymorphic functions `t :: forall (x :: k). f x -> g x`.

-  While any instance of `FFunctor` can be faithfully represented as a `IFunctor`, some instances can't be an instance of `IFunctor` directly.
+  While any instance of `FFunctor` from this package can be faithfully represented as a `IFunctor`, some instances can't be an instance of `IFunctor` _as is_.
-  Most notably, [Free](https://hackage.haskell.org/package/free-5.1.8/docs/Control-Monad-Free.html#t:Free) can't have an instance of `IFunctor` directly, because `Free` needs `Functor h` to be able to implement `fmapI`, the method of `IFunctor`.
+  Most notably, [Free](https://hackage.haskell.org/package/free-5.1.8/docs/Control-Monad-Free.html#t:Free) can't be an instance of `IFunctor` directly, because `Free` needs `Functor h` to be able to implement `fmapI`, the method of `IFunctor`.

   ```haskell